Almost-automorphisms of trees, cloning systems and finiteness properties: Examples

 \section{Examples}

-In this section we discuss some examples of Nekrashevych groups that can be seen to be of type $\F_\infty$ using our results.
+In this section we discuss some examples of R\"over--Nekrashevych groups that can be seen to be of type $\F_\infty$ using our results.
 As before, we have a fixed self-similar $G\le \Aut(\tree_d)$ and a fixed $H\le G$.